The Law Of Attraction proven by Science

 Supporters of the Law of Attraction appeal to a wide range of disciplines in order to explain and back up the intuitive principles they trust.

-For instance, research in psychology, neuroscience, philosophy and evolutionary biology could all be used to add extra dimensions to our understanding of how the Law of Attraction operates.
 Here are some of the coolest things you should know about the science of the Law of Attraction—you might be inspired to research these topics further in order to find out more!

 1. The Law Of Attraction Has Platonic Roots